France Silva: Postscript

 After the 1906 San Francisco earthquake, Silva reported that he lost all of his papers and his Medal of Honor, but another was mailed to him.
 He had filed a disability claim with the Department of Veterans Affairs.

 France Silva died on April 10, 1951, and is buried in Sunset Hill Cemetery in Corning, California.

-A model of the American Legation, previously on display at the Navy Yard in the early 1990s, was donated to the Marine Corps League, Detachment 1140, Tehama/Red Bluff (CA).
+A model of the American Legation, previously on display at the Navy Yard in the early 1990s, was donated to the Marine Corps League, Detachment 1140, Tehama/Red Bluff, California.
 This model of the American Legation was then donated to the Northern California Veterans Museum in Redding.